×

 3. Technology Project of the Year

 This award will recognise a retailer who has delivered a successful technology project into its operations.
-The winning entry should demonstrate delivery of a successful technology project within its operations. and highlight how it has improved the overall operations of the organisation.
+The winning entry should demonstrate delivery of a successful technology project within its operations and highlight how it has improved the overall operations of the organisation.
 The judges will also assess the innovation level of the technology deployed.
-Entries are open to retailers and to vendors making a joint submission with a named retailer.
+Entries are open to retailers and to vendors who can submit a retail case study.
 Enter here

 6. In-Store Technology of the Year